Pak9999/Webservices24/README.md

 ```
 if its not finding the command, install a JDK(Java Development Kit)

-4. Add a .env file with the provided API keys to the backend\src folder:
+3. Add a .env file with the provided API keys to the backend\src folder:
 ```sh
 Trafik=************
 Azure=*************
 Gooogle=***********
 ```
+4. If you are using VS Code add the the "Extension Pack for Java" from the marketplace.

+5. Add the src folder to source path:
+   - Go to the top search bar and type and select the show and run command
+   - then type and select java: configure classpath
+   - if there is no current path, click add source root
+   - type src as the path
+   - apply the settings

-3. To start the backend server run the file:
+7. To start the backend server run the file:
 ```sh
 StartBackendHere.java
 ```